waiying/AndroidInterviewProject/README.md

 implemented for the game.

 ## AI Implementation ##
 The AI created for this connect 4 project can be viewed in the [AlphaBetaAI.java](https://github.com/waiying/AndroidInterviewProject/blob/master/src/com/pennypop/project/AI/AlphaBetaAI.java) file.
 This AI uses a minimax algorithm with alpha beta pruning to improve how far ahead the AI can explore down the game tree.
+To give a little bit more detail, the AI performs a simulation of the game with predictions of its opponent's move in order to make the best possible move.